User Module

 User Module Threading

-A dedicated thread is created for each user module, and the module is loaded within the thread.
-Therefore, all the statements outside a function will be executed in this thread at the time of module loading, followed by _initialize().
+A dedicated thread is created for each user module, and the module is loaded within that thread.
+Therefore, all statements outside functions will be executed in this thread at the time of module loading, followed by _initialize().

 If the _loop() function is defined in a user module, the function is called periodically within the user module thread: